 3.8.5 breach by the Customer of the Data Protection Policy;

 3.8.6 failure or deficiencies in the Customer’s System; or

 3.8.7 the occurrence of any event following which Rock Level reasonably considers it to be appropriate to suspend the provision of the Services and/or terminate the Agreement.

 3.9 Where Rock Level suspends the provision of the Services under clause 3.8.3 above, Rock Level shall not be obligated to lift such suspension outside of normal business hours and until the Customer has paid all outstanding sums owing to Rock Level in cleared funds and, if required by Rock Level, accepted such revised payment terms and method as Rock Level may reasonably require.

 3.10 Where Rock Level operates its own backup procedures in respect of any particular products then such backups are carried out on a ‘reasonable efforts basis’ and are intended as a convenience rather than a replacement for a Customers own backup arrangements.
-Primarily responsibility for backups rests with Customers and Paragon accepts no liability in the event that a backup fails, is out of date in any way or is not a complete backup of the Customer’s data.
+Primarily responsibility for backups rests with Customers and Rock Level accepts no liability in the event that a backup fails, is out of date in any way or is not a complete backup of the Customer’s data.
 Customers must arrange for their own backup facilities at the frequency they require.